Air Quality

 How are we doing?

-In 2024, Tucson’s air quality was rated “good” 30.9% of the time.
-That placed the Tucson Metropolitan Statistical Area (MSA) with the sixth highest rating out of 12 western MSAs in the percent of good air quality days.
-Portland ranked first with 76.5%, while Phoenix ranked last with only 6.8% of days considered “good”.
-According to the Air Quality Index (AQI), good air quality days occur when air quality is satisfactory and air pollution poses little or no threat.
-The AQI has six rankings: good, moderate, unhealthy for sensitive groups, unhealthy, very unhealthy, and hazardous.
-Tucson’s percentage of good air quality days in 2023 decreased from last year’s rate of 33.7%.
-Prolonged smoke during fires in the Tucson MSA region has contributed to the decline in air quality over the past few years.
+In 2025, air quality in the Tucson Metropolitan Statistical Area (MSA) was rated “good” 33.7% of the time.
+Among 12 western peer MSAs, Tucson ranked fifth-highest in the share of days with good air quality.
+Portland ranked first at 69.9%, while Phoenix ranked last at only 6.6%.
+According to the Air Quality Index (AQI), "good" quality days occur when air quality is satisfactory, and air pollution poses little or no health risk.
+The AQI categorizes air quality into six levels: good, moderate, unhealthy for sensitive groups, unhealthy, very unhealthy, and hazardous.
+Tucson’s share of good air quality days improved from 30.9% in 2024 to 33.7% in 2025.
+While conditions improved modestly over the year, regional dust events and wildfire smoke continued to impact air quality conditions across the Tucson MSA in recent years.

 Why is it important?